 What are HBCUs

-HBCUs are U.S. higher education institutions established by the Civil Rights Law of 1964 with the goal of serving African-American communities.
+HBCUs are U.S. higher education institutions that began 1837-1854 with the goal of serving the educational needs of African-American communities.

 Today in the United States, there are 101 HBCUs between public and private.
 Of these, 27 offer Doctoral programs, 52 offer Masters programs, 83 offer Bachelors programs, and 38 offer Associates programs.